orientechnologies/orientdb-docs/src/admin/Import-RDBMS-to-Document-Model.md

 # Import from a Relational Database

 Relational databases typically query and manipulate data with SQL.
-Given that OrientDB supports a subset of SQL, it is relatively straightfoward to import data from a Relational databases to OrientDB.
+Given that OrientDB supports a subset of SQL, it is relatively straightforward to import data from a Relational databases to OrientDB.
 You can manage imports using the Java API, [OrientDB Studio](../studio/README.md) or the [OrientDB Console](../console/README.md).
 The examples below use the Console.

 >This guide covers importing into the Document Model.
 Beginning with version 2.0, you can import into the Graph Model using the [ETL Module](../etl/Import-from-DBMS.md).
 From version 1.7.x you can still use ETL by installing it as a separate module